 Scholarships to cover part or all the costs of tuition are available to both new and continuing students.
 Since perception of academic merit is the sole criterion for the award of tuition scholarships, they are not subject to taxation under federal tax law at this time.

 Federally underwritten loans are another resource for students who are U.S. citizens or permanent residents.
 Unsubsidized Stafford loans can be arranged for graduate students.
 Applicants for these loans are required to submit the Free Application for Federal Student Aid (FAFSA).
 The Graduate School determines eligibility and processes loan applications for all full-time master's students in daytime programs.
-For more information about applying for loans, please visit the Graduate School's Financial Information pages.
+For more information about applying for loans, please visit the Graduate School's Loans webpage.

 Tuition Charges and Refunds